-The University of Minnesota's Carlson School of Business Master of Science in Business Analytics degree has achieved 99% (or higher) employment for the past 4 years.
-With an international student population of 84%, find out how this school in the northern Midwest uses a unique experiential learning curriculum model to provide students real-world experience so they are deemed fit for "specialized and H1-B worthy" data science roles.
+The University of Minnesota's Carlson School of Business Master of Science in Business Analytics degree has achieved 99 percent (or higher) employment for the past four years.
+With an international student population of 84 percent, find out how this school in the northern Midwest uses a unique experiential learning curriculum model to provide students real-world experience so they are deemed fit for "specialized and H1-B worthy" data science roles.

 |Monica H. Kang, Founder & CEO, InnovatorsBox

 Transforming Problem Solving in International Student Career Services by Rethinking Creativity

 Being creative, thoughtful and resourceful are essential as a university career service professional.
 But how can one learn to be more creative in face of limited resources, time and ever-changing processes when supporting students, especially international students?
 In this session, InnovatorsBox will share how creativity can help you become a better problem solver regardless of your job and constraints.
 Learn how you can be more creative and how playfulness can spark key insights.

 |Blake Chisam, Partner, Fragomen Worldwide

 This presentation will survey the relevant policy and practical changes regarding immigration, with an emphasis on how those changes will affect universities, students and recent graduates.

 |Brian LeDuc, Best Monday Ever, Higher Education Programs

 The Power of Small Experiments: "Looping" Career Exploration